-Most of the food is pre-packaged and plastic wrapped.
+Most of the food was pre-packaged and plastic wrapped.
 Having been spoiled with good coffee in Vancouver, the train coffee was undrinkable.
 The young guys found no issues with the bottled beer.
-There is strict enforcement of not carrying fruit into the US, so we had to throw away a bag of apples (that probably came from the US originally).
+There was strict enforcement of not carrying fruit into the US.
+So we had to throw away a bag of apples (that probably came from the US originally).
 Unfortunately, my protein bars were in the bag I checked.

 The overhead monitors displayed the progress on the route, although they were not showing the 300 km per hour speeds we got used to on trains in Europe.

 Overall, both legs of our Amtrak Cascades train travel were great.
-Compared to train travel in Canada, the fares were really inexpensive and beat driving for the first two days of our 5 week trek down the west coast.
+Compared to train travel in Canada, the fares were really inexpensive.
+It beat driving for the first legs of our 5 week trek down the west coast.